falcon75/Cipher/README.md

-# Cipher
+# Cipher Algorithms
-Project containing ciphers, eg Caesar, with GUI using python tkinter This set of files can be used to test ciphers and create graphical user interfaces
+Project containing ciphers, including Caesar and Vigeneres, with GUI using python tkinter